Eir (telecommunications): Examinership

+On 29 March 2012, a number of companies within the Eircom Group presented a petition to the Irish High Court for the appointment of an examiner.
+The examinership lasted until 11 June 2012; the restructuring removed €1.7 billion of debt from the balance sheet, a reduction of 40% of group debt.

 In September 2015, Eircom announced that it would re-brand as eir as part of a new imaging campaign developed by Moving Brands.
 Described as being "dynamic and modern", the new brand was adopted across most of Eircom's businesses (excluding Meteor), and an advertising campaign was introduced to promote the new name and slogan, "Live life on eir".

 In December 2017, Iliad SA announced that it would be acquiring a 32.9% stake in the company with an option to take control of the Irish operator through a call option, which is exercisable in 2024.

 Acquisition of Setanta Sports and launch of Eir Sport

 Eir Sport commenced broadcasting on 5 July 2016 following the takeover of Setanta Sports by Eir.
 Two Irish commercial stations, Eir Sport 1 (formerly Setanta Ireland) and Eir Sport 2 (formerly Setanta Sports 1), join BT Sport 1, BT Sport 2, BT Sport Europe and BT Sport ESPN to make up the 6 channel Eir Sport pack.
 Setanta Sports was formed in 1990 to facilitate the broadcasting of Irish sporting events to international audiences.

 In May 2021, it was announced that eir Sport would cease operations by the end of 2021.